How to Play "Northgard": A New Player's Guide to the Gameplay, Clans and More

-Northgard's menu is fairly straightforward.
-The Campaign feature is a good place to start learning the mechanics of the game.
+Northgard's Story Mode feature is a good place to start learning the mechanics of the game.
 You can now play the Multiplayer but I would not recommend it for first time players.
-Playing Single Player against AI is available and a good way to begin with.
+Playing Single Player against AI is a good way to begin.

 You can tick off what you do not want.